-We introduced no critical states of region \([n]_{\equiv^{K}}\) for \(n\in \mathbb{N}\) since the only non resetting transitions that we added (item {\upshape 5}) came with non equality guards.
-Since we removed all critical sates (item {\upshape 1}) \(\Bb\), has no critical states.
+We introduced no critical states \(q\) with \(\region(q)\in\mathbb{N}_{>0}\) since the only non resetting transitions that we added (item {\upshape 5}) came with non equality guards.
+Since we removed all critical states (item {\upshape 1}) \(\Bb\), has no critical states.

 In a run of \(\Aa\) the first occurrence of a critical state is simulated by a transition in item {\upshape 1}.
 A ``critical portion'' of a run (meaning after reaching a critical state and as long as we haven't yet reset) is simulated thank to transitions in items {\upshape 4} and {\upshape 5}.
-Notice that in item {\upshape 5} guards are necessarily of the form \( \denote{\phi}=(c, c+1)\) for \(m \leq c\) because \(m\) is maximal and because we have assumed \(\Aa\) has no states of region \([K+\frac{1}{2}]_{\equiv^{K}}\).
+Notice that in item {\upshape 5} guards are necessarily of the form \( \denote{\phi}=(c, c+1)\) for \(m \leq c\) because \(m\) is maximal and because we have assumed \(\Aa\) has no states \(q\) with \(\region(q)=[K+\frac{1}{2}]_{\equiv^{K}}\).
 Finally transitions in item {\upshape 6} are used to exit from a critical portion of the run.